mcsredhat/Docker/docker-cli/7-Running-Multi-Container-App/Project2/php_mysql_project/README.md

 ### Prerequisites

-- Docker and Docker Compose installed on your system
+- Docker and Docker Compose are installed on your system

 ### Deployment Steps